yrahul3910/video-sharing-site/README.md

 This project is configured with Babel and Webpack for transpiling code to vanilla JS.

 React-Router v4's `HashRouter` is used for client-side routing.
 The server doesn't handle dynamic requests, and only implements the API request handling.

+All database queries are separated into `db.js`.
+The server uses this to perform queries and get results. `express-session` is used for session management, along with JWTs.

+## Environment Variables
+The `.env` file should contain the following variables:
+* `SESSION_SECRET`: Ideally a random string, used by `express-session` for session management.
+* `DB_USER`: The username of the database user.
+* `DB_PWD`: The database password.
+* `DB_HOST`: The hostname of the database.

 # React Components
 The React components used are below: